PrakritigitHUB/M3_WiperControlSystem/5_Report/README.md

 ## INTRODUCTION
- Wiper is an essential component that is used to wipe raindrops or any water from the windscreen.
  Wipers are designed and made to clear the water from a windscreen.
 Most cars have two wipers on the windscreen, one on the rear window and the other on each headlight.
  The wiper parts visible from outside the car are the rubber blade, the wiper arm holding the blade, a spring linkage, and parts of the wiper pivots.
  The wiper itself has about six parts called pressure points or claws that are small arms under the wiper.

- The existing system uses a control stalk to activate the wiper and the process of pulling up the wiper is difficult.
+ The existing system uses a control stalk to activate the wiper and the process of pulling up the wiper,which  is difficult.
  It needs to switch on and off the control stalk and it will reduce the driver’s concentration during the driving.
  Thus, this system is proposed to solve all these problems.
  The concept of this wiper system is similar to other conventional wipers, yet this system will be upgraded to an automatic control system by using a controller.
  When water hits a dedicated sensor located on the windscreen, it triggers the wiper motor to move.
  It is not detected by sensor, the wiper will automatically stop.
  This will help the driver to give more concentration and reduce the car accident probability.
- In this project, there were two innovations reviewed as the literature review.
- The two were designed with different concepts and operating mechanism however with same objective of working principle of the car wiper.

- The rain sensor was a highly versatile device for automatic wiping of vehicle windscreen when it is wet due to moisture, raindrops or even mud.
+ The rain sensor is a highly versatile device for automatic wiping of vehicle windscreen when it is wet due to moisture, raindrops or even mud.
  It worked by reflecting harmonious light beams within the windscreen.
  When raindrops fall onto the windscreen, this harmony light is disturbed and creating a drop in the light beam intensity.
  The system then activated the wipers to be operated in full automatic mode.